 I have seen many restorations since my diagnosis and am always keen to learn as much about lymphology and other sufferers as possible.
 This is how I met the feedback from a reader who feels very alone with her situation.
 There is a suitable compression supply for practically every part of the body, because even if lipedema theoretically only affects the extremities, lymphedema can develop almost anywhere.
 And so there is the compression facial care, which I am able to bring you closer to today.

 One of our readers has bravely agreed to report anonymously about her facial care.
-If there is someone out there who shares their fate and wants to exchange ideas, they are very welcome to contact them via email (email@example.com) or via the Get in touch turn to us and we will arrange everything else.
+If there is someone out there who shares their fate and wants to exchange ideas, they are very welcome to contact them via email (email@example.com) or via the Contact form turn to us and we will arrange everything else.
 I would be very happy if this would help me make contacts.

 My second face